 The combined feedback was reviewed by the City of Flint Planning and Zoning Division staff and used to update the goals, action items and funding priorities that are included in this Parks Plan.
-Feedback for the draft of the plan was advertised and posted for public review for one month at the Planning Division office, the City of Flint Municipal Center, the public library, Hasselbring, Brennan, and Berston Community Centers, and on the city website.
+The first draft of the plan was advertised and posted for public review throughout the summer of 2018 on www.ImagineFlint.com.
+The final draft of the plan was posted in February 2019 for public viewing at the Planning Division office, the City of Flint Municipal Center, the public library, Hasselbring, Brennan, and Berston Community Centers, and on the City website.

-The draft plan was presented at a public hearing on (date) and recommended for adoption and approved by city council on (date).
+The draft plan was presented at a public hearing on (date) and recommended for adoption and approved by City Council on (date).
 Copies of the public hearing notice, meeting minutes, and resolutions are included in the appendix.\